-Do I Have to Get Obamacare in Vermont?
+Do I Have to Get Health Insurance in Vermont?

 - an individual insurance plan, whether purchased on your own or through Vermont Health Connect, the exchange serving Vermont